nullx002/Solarized-Wikipedia/README.md

 # Solarized-Wikipedia
 Solarized Wikipedia Theme

 Currently I have created only Dark version, if you prefer light version you can use palette from ethanschoonover to create your light theme.
-Easiest way to do it is to replace #xxxxxx of dark theme with corresponding #xxxxxx of light theme in css file with find/replace function of your editor.
+Easiest way to do this is to replace #xxxxxx of dark theme with corresponding #xxxxxx of light theme in css file with find/replace function of your editor.

 ## Solarized Theme
 Solarized color palette was created by <a rel="author" href="http://ethanschoonover.com/solarized">Ethan Schoonover</a> in two modes - dark and light - basically for people/coders who use terminal like environment.
-It is available for various text editors and IDEs and some of them are now bundeled with them by default.
+It is available for various text editors and IDEs and some of them are now bundeled with it by default.

 Those who read wikipedia for long hours may have noticed that it is sometimes stressfull for your eyes with basic themes of wikipedia.
 Especially on large monitors small fonts/text hurt your eyes after prolonged reading.
 So I have created a dark version of Solorized theme for wikipedia.